 Recent High Credit - Recent High Credit shows the highest account balance with the reporting firm in the last twelve months.

-Remember my ID on this computer - A web site user feature offered to Experian members whereby a check box associated with the text, "Remember my ID on this computer", will assign a permanent encrypted "cookie" on your system to remember your login information.
+Remember me - A web site user feature offered to Experian members whereby a check box associated with the text, "Remember me", will assign a permanent encrypted "cookie" on your system to remember your login information.
 When the check box is selected, you will be automatically recognized next time you return to the site to login.
 Cookies are only sent to the web site which originated them, so your use of other web sites will not expose the information stored in the cookie to other sites.
 This cookie will be erased anytime you click on the 'Logout' link found in the upper right of most of Experian web site pages.
 You should not select the Remember Me feature if the computer you are using for access is in a public location, or is otherwise unsecured.

 Search Help - Do not use: quotes, parenthesis, or truncation within search expressions.
 Do not combine terms with: AND, OR, or NOT.